zeravenyoej/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model.
+It is a bridge between the content (i.e. the code itself) and the browser.

 2. What is an event?

+It is what happens when the user does something to the browswer.

 3. What is an event listener?

+It is a method that invokes a callback once a specified event is fired.

 4. Why would we convert a NodeList into an Array?

+When we want to perform certain methods that can only be performed on an array.

 5. What is a component?

+Despite involving the 'funciton' keyword, a component is NOT a function.
+It is a re-usuable code, a grouping of functionality, that serves as a template.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product